-Studying at the School of Business of the University of Chemistry and Technology Prague (UCT Prague) gives you an opportunity to become part of - and graduate from - one of the most prestigious Czech Universities, proud of its #342 QS World University Ranking and origins extending to the Prague Polytechnic established in the early 18th century.
+Studying at the School of Business of the University of Chemistry and Technology Prague (UCT Prague) gives you an opportunity to become part of - and graduate from - one of the most prestigious Czech Universities, proud of its global university rankings and origins extending to the Prague Polytechnic established in the early 18th century.

 Each academic year at UCT is organized in two semesters with an extended summer break, which is utilized by most students to visit home, work or travel, as well as a year-end break.
 Classes in the Winter Term begin in early September, the Summer Term starts in mid-February.